 Although the metal hydroxide precipitate sweep-floc is advantageous in water cleaning, these precipitates add to the overall sludge volume that must be treated and removed.
 These precipitates also tend to lower the overall density and dewaterability of sludge versus precipitates created with organic coagulants.
-For influent water applications where the sludge is generally non-hazardous, the penalty for creating more sludge with higher water content is small.
+For influent or raw water applications where the sludge is generally non-hazardous, the penalty for creating more sludge with higher water content is small.
 For wastewater applications with hazardous sludge, the economic penalty can be significant.

 Alum is mildly hazardous with similar health effects and corrosion characteristics as diluted sulfuric acid.
 It is manufactured as a liquid, and the crystalline form is dehydrated from the liquid.
 Alum is one of the most commonly used water treatment chemicals in the world.